 - 1. Choose the visa type and register your email address - 2.
 Fill in the online application form as if you were your family member abroad and complete the third-party declaration - 3.
-Select a Post Office for family members to collect their Biometric Residence Permit from when they enter the UK - 4.
-Obtain Immigration Health Surcharge reference number - 5.
-Print your online application form and document checklist - 6.
-Book appointment at the Visa Application Centre (VAC) or relevant embassy - 7.
+Obtain Immigration Health Surcharge reference number - 4.
+Print your online application form and document checklist - 5.
+Book appointment at the Visa Application Centre (VAC) or relevant embassy and print your appointment confirmation - 6.
 Upload your scanned bundle and print the list of the documents